• Skip to primary navigation

 • Litigation – Providing neuropsychological assessment and understanding of brain pathology to answer specific questions about, for example, the effects of traumatic brain injury (TBI), and to help determine what may be the cause of the findings.

-• Intellectual disability (formerly mental retardation) in Atkins Capital Cases: The diagnosis of intellectual disability (ID) lies at the heart of an Atkins case, where sentencing depends upon whether the defendant is diagnosable with ID.
+• Intellectual Disability (formerly mental retardation) in Atkins Capital Cases: The diagnosis of intellectual disability (ID) lies at the heart of an Atkins case, where sentencing depends upon whether the defendant is diagnosable with ID.

 • Miranda Waiver Capacity – This is a specific capacity analysis that benefits from neuropsychological assessment to help determine whether the defendant had the capacity to waive his Miranda rights.